-The picture above, taken in the 1920's is looking towards New Lambton, with the Lambton baths building just left of centre.
+The picture above, taken in the 1920's is looking towards New Lambton, with the Lambton baths building in the foreground, just left-of-centre.
 Lambton D pit is on the right.
 Note the proximity of the houses to the pit - not too far to walk to work!
 The row of houses to the left, behind the pit baths is Railway Terrace, the row in the centre (nearer the pit) is D Pit(t) Row, the end of which marks the modern-day entrance into Elba Park.
 In the background-left is Lambton Cokeworks.
 More information regarding D Pit Row can be found on the D Pit Row page of this website.

-Above: this photograph, dating from the 1960's, shows Lambton Lane, looking in the direction of Lambton D Pit which is visible in the background.
-The large brick building in the foreground is the Pithead Baths (not to be confused with Lambton Baths which are out of view in this picture).
+Above: this photograph, dating from the 1960's, shows Lambton Lane, looking north-east towards Lambton D Pit which is visible in the background.
+The large brick building in the foreground is the Lambton Pithead Baths (not to be confused with Lambton Baths which are out-of-view in this picture).
 The pithead baths were opened in March 1940 at a cost of £24,000.
 More information can be found on the "New Lambton" page of this website.
 A contemporary news report of this event:

 Accommodation for 1,300 miners at Lambton.
 Provided by the Miners’ Welfare Fund, at a cost of about £24,000.